Mad Men – “Smoke Gets In Your Eyes”

-If you haven’t yet seen Mad Men, all of your friends or every award show is convincing you to watch it.
-If you have seen it, then you know every episode of the first three seasons by heart, you’re refamiliarizing with the fourth and fifth, and you’ve been to at least two Mad Men parties.
+If you haven’t yet seen Mad Men, most of your friends or every award show is convincing you to watch it.
+If you have seen it, then you likely know every episode from all seven seasons by heart, and you’ve been to at least two Mad Men parties.

 Mad Men is a refreshing phenomenon to Americans.
 Refreshing especially after waves of popular TV meant Jersey Shore or Dancing With the Stars, or the inevitable and dreaded Dancing With the Stars of Jersey Shore.
 Mad Men has style, class, and a story that is relevant, brilliant, and addictive.
 The stars of Mad Men, relatively anonymous when the show began, are now standard features in magazines, on TV, and in other films.
 Jon Hamm, especially, has evolved from an eighth grade teacher who waited tables between auditions to a superstar that has established himself as a talented comedic and dramatic actor as well as an all-around nice guy.

 Hamm plays Don Draper, the mysterious ad man and the show’s Gatsby to Elisabeth Moss’s Nick Carraway.
 Draper became a cultural icon almost instantly, with the character receiving AskMen’s 2009 top honor as “Most Influential Man” of the year.